Greetings from your President Paul Boyd, DMD

 In a recent letter to you I mentioned changes in the law regarding dentists’ responsibilities reporting abuse.
 We could not link the Powerpoint I have on that information.
 If you would like that Powerpoint, please e-mail at email@example.com and I will forward it to you.

-The new season of LDS dinner meetings begins on September 20th at MESH Restaurant on Brownsboro Road.
-The speaker, Ally Smith will be presenting Social Media for Dentists.
-I hope to see you there also.
-You may e-mail the LDS office at firstname.lastname@example.org to sign up for the meeting at MESH or call 502/244-2005.
-Paul
+The next LDS dinner meeting is on November 15, 2018 at the River House Restaurant, 3015 River Road.
+The speaker, Jeffrey Osborne, DDS will be presenting Tips, Tricks and Updates for Successful Oral Sleep Appliances.
+I hope to see you there.
+You may e-mail the LDS office at firstname.lastname@example.org to sign up for the meeting or call 502/244-2005. $56 per person, in advance.

 In June I was in Washington DC.
 The city was all a buzz over the testimony of AG Jeff Sessions.
 That didn’t stop the day to day business of the Congress from continuing.
 I was able to meet with Sen. McConnell’s staff and with Rep. Brett Guthrie talking about needed legislation to protect our patients and the profession.
 We talked about McCarren-Ferguson repeal, student debt reform, and HRSA funding.
 These are topics that relate to our practices every day.
 We need organized dentistry to have a voice.
 We don’t always get what we want, but we certainly get many things accomplished.
 I’ve been going to Washington DC and Frankfort for several years.
 I’m usually asking for the government to continue supporting various needs.
 Dentistry is easily on the chopping block when legislators are thinking about slashing budgets.
 They seem to forget that dentistry is really important.
 We know dentistry’s importance.
 We have to be there reminding them of dentistry’s importance.
 I know everyone has heard the same speech from me and many others at LDS, KDA, and ADA.
 Member numbers really matter.
 We are heading to the same fate of medicine.
 The AMA didn’t maintain membership and their profession suffered.
 We do not want to fall into their state of government and insurance regulation.
 Join me in revitalizing our profession.
 Ask a colleague to be a member.